 - Discuss Your Project During a Board of Review

 This article will mainly focus on ‘Planning’ of your project, phases 1-5, to help you get your idea off the ground.
-Once you’re ready to hold your actual project, click here (currently in progress) to head over to my guide to Eagle Project ‘Execution’ where I’ll be walking you through phases 6-10!
+Once you’re ready to hold your actual project, click here to head over to my guide to Eagle Project ‘Execution’ where I’ll be walking you through phases 6-10!

 1. Choose Your Eagle Scout Project and Organization